Luismbpr/0151_46_Labels_50_Percent/README.md

 ## General Information
 Image classification web app that can predict 46 different types of food given an input image.

-Model Label increment improvement.
-Increment from 10 to 46 labels with an accuracy of around 70%.
+The model was created using a Feature Extractor (EfficientNet) with its default weights and then trained on specific labels from a dataset of food labels (food101).
-The app uses a Feature Extractor (EfficientNet) to predict whether an image belongs to one of the trained food labels.
+This app can predict whether an image belongs to one of the trained food labels.

-To see all of the labels the model can predict see the class_names text file.
+The actual model had a label increment improvement increment that went from 10 to 46 labels with an accuracy of around 70%.

 Some of the food labels this model can predict are:
 - apple_pie
 - breakfast_burrito
 - club_sandwich